-Coffee Filter Tie-Dye Turkeys – Color your coffee filter.
-You can color it in blotches, stripes, or just color half of it.
-All of the colors will blend together.
+Color your coffee filter.
+You can color it in blotches, stripes, or patterns.
+You only need to color half of it because all of the colors will blend together.
+See a variety of different ways to color coffee filters and their final outcome.

 Lay out your newspaper and put on your gloves.